 The high level product knowledge from the CARLISLE® technical department meant that in partnership with the architects and structural engineers, we were able to design a solution that was cost effective and maintained the overall performance of the roof.

 Instead of using the conventional method, the structural beam was used as a deck and the voids between each plank were filled to create a completed level surface.
-The material composition of RESITRIX® enables the membrane to be laid to minimal or zero falls on a roof with the material being BBA approved for this application type.
+The material composition of RESITRIX® enables the membrane to be laid to minimal or zero falls on a roof.
 The method proved a masterstroke and thanks to the close working relationship with the contractors, the project was delivered on time and in budget.

 This project perfectly demonstrates the value of supply chain partnerships – the roof was delivered with substantial cost savings and ahead of schedule.
 The omission of the screed and cut to falls insulation cut a large proportion of material cost and significantly reduced the installation time without compromising the performance of the roof.